All About Mixtures

 mixture examples

-Mixtures, working examples
+Mixtures, Contemporary examples

 I've got a 3-ring binder of several hundred mixture-break graphs.
 The variety of design seems endless.
 I've multiple Mixtures from various vintages and schools of organbuilding.
 There are some bizarre mixture designs, but the most successful mixtures follow simular design.
 Fortunately, even if you don't understand about mixtures, it is easy to copy someone who does.